The future energy challenge calls for new supplies of affordable sustainable energy.

 During the studies, you will learn how different feedstock can be converted to electricity and heat and what requirements the fuel sets for the technology and system.
 In addition, you will learn how bioenergy systems work as a part of comprehensive energy systems.
 During the studies, you will learn about energy economics and processes with respect to bioenergy systems.

 In this programme, you will learn how to produce energy safely, economically, and using low-emission technology and renewable energy sources.
 By graduation, you will understand the benefits and drawbacks of different bioenergy generation technologies and will be able to design small-scale bioenergy systems.

 In this programme, you will learn how to produce energy safely and economically.

 After completing this Master's programme, you will be able to:

-- understands and to explain the benefits and drawbacks of different bio-energy generation technologies
+- understand and explain the benefits and drawbacks of different bioenergy generation technologies;

-- communicate and act in the academic and research environment
+- communicate and act in an academic and research environment;

 - work as a specialist in energy technology.

 The Master's Programme in Bioenergy Systems is a two-year programme.
 It leads to the degree of Master of Science in Technology, M.Sc.
 (Tech.), which is 120 ECTS credits.